Vyral/base-template/_posts/2018-10-10-need-to-promote-a-high-end-or-luxury-home-try-event-based-marketing.md

 **Wine and cheese tastings or broker open houses are fine, generally speaking, but for the kinds of properties we’re discussing today, an invite-only event may be even better.**

 Take, for example, one amazing property currently on the market in Scottsdale, Arizona, for just over $6.5 million.
-The agents who are working on this listing, who I’ve been coaching for the last several months, have hosted a couple of events at the property so far.
+The agents working on this listing, who I’ve been coaching for the last several months, have hosted a couple of events at the property so far.
 One of these events was an invite-only, two-day “Freedom Summit,” which we held on September 28 and September 29.

 {% include pullquote.html %}

 This event is a prime example of event-based marketing.
-The 90 agents who attended and the owner of the property mutually benefited from this educational summit—which was also attended by a number of preferred vendors and sponsors.
+The 90 agents who attended and the owner of the property mutually benefited from this educational summit, which was also attended by a number of preferred vendors and sponsors.

 **Events of this calibur, though, do require a higher level of planning than what might be the case for an average open house.** In addition to orchestrating the event itself, the property’s owner will also need to guard themselves against liability and security concerns.